amir3it/amir3it/README.md

 My expertise is in back-end design and programming, but I also work with the principles of front-end design and I am proficient in front-end and its frameworks.

 <h1>Learning</h1>
-I am currently learning security and network to provide a safe environment for the user along with working with the backend.
+I am currently learning security and network to provide a safe environment for the user along with working with the backend.<br>
+I am also making progress in designing with Laravel

 <h1>Hard skills</h1>
 <h3>Back End</h3>